1932 Deep South tornado outbreak: Confirmed tornadoes

-March 22 event
+Prior to 1990, there is a likely undercount of tornadoes, particularly E/F0–1, with reports of weaker tornadoes becoming more common as population increased.
+A sharp increase in the annual average E/F0–1 count by approximately 200 tornadoes was noted upon the implementation of NEXRAD Doppler weather radar in 1990–1991.
+1974 marked the first year where significant tornado (E/F2+) counts became homogenous with contemporary values, attributed to the consistent implementation of Fujita scale assessments.
+Numerous discrepancies on the details of tornadoes in this outbreak exist between sources.
+The total count of tornadoes and ratings differs from various agencies accordingly.
+The list below documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

 Aftermath and recovery

 The outbreak was the most damaging on record in the Southeastern United States since February 19–20, 1884.
 At least 25 cities and communities in Alabama reported one fatality or more during the day, including Demopolis, Union Grove, Linden, Plantersville, Sycamore, Northport, Huntsville, Marion, Stanton, Scottsboro, Paint Rock, Columbiana, Faunsdale, Bethel Church, Jemison, Falkville, Sylacauga, Bridgeport, Lineville, Gantts Quarry, Cullman, and Corinth.
 11 counties were particularly hard hit, with 7,000 homes and businesses destroyed statewide.
 Seven tornadoes each caused at least 100 injuries in Alabama and Tennessee, with a total of 1,750 injuries in Alabama alone.
 In all, the 38 recorded tornadoes caused at least $4.34 million (1932 USD) in damages for the entire outbreak.

 Oddities/records

 The March 21 outbreak is also nicknamed a Super Outbreak by the National Weather Service office in Birmingham, the only other episodes thusly designated being those of April 3, 1974, and April 27, 2011.
 While Alabama was the hardest-hit state with 86 fatalities, 75 of which were tornado-related, during the 1974 event, there were nearly three times as many fatalities in the state on March 21, 1932.
 Also, many tornadoes in rural areas this day likely caused more injuries and probably higher fatalities than reported, as newspapers paid little attention to the deaths of Black sharecroppers, whose families and identities were often unknown.
 Such a racial aspect was common during natural disasters in the South before desegregation in the late 20th century.
 The 1932 outbreak was also known for its violence: it set a 24-hour record for violent touchdowns in a single state until the 1974 Super Outbreak produced 11 F4 or F5 tornadoes in Kentucky.

 Just six days later, on March 27, several other tornadoes struck Alabama again, with an F3 tornado traveling 30 mi, passing south of Jemison, and killing five people near Thorsby and Collins Chapel.
 Sightseers who visited the area to view damage from March 21 were forced to take shelter as the funnel cloud neared.
 This tornado was photographed and incorrectly labeled as the F4 tornado that hit the area, also near Jemison in Shelby County, on March 21.